If you’re not making money from your blog, it may not be for the reasons you think.

 2. Write high-quality guest posts for influential bloggers in your niche

 One of the best ways to get more readers is to guest post for other blogs.
-In fact, I suggest that when you
+In fact, I suggest that when you start blogging, you guest post even more than you write on your personal blog!

 You need to do your homework on their blog to know if they accept guest posts or not.
 If they do, most bloggers include a page on what they are looking for from guest posters.